CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 > **Clarification:** An ally may tap to give a +1 prowess modification in this manner.

 {: .note }
-> **Example:** A _Cave-drake_ (two strikes, 10/–) attacks your company which consists of the untapped characters: Gorbag, Snaga, Muzgash, Ufthak, and an Orc Veteran. _Cave-drake_ allows your opponent to assign the strikes, so he assigned them to Gorbag and Muzgash.
+> **Example:** A _Cave-drake_ (two strikes, 10/–) attacks your company which consists of the untapped characters: Gorbag, Snaga, Muzgash, Ufthak, and an Orc Veteran. _Cave-drake_ allows your opponent to assign the strikes, so they assigned them to Gorbag and Muzgash.
 Gorbag takes his strike without tapping and rolls a 12, easily defeating the attack.
 Muzgash has _He'll Talk_ played on him, so you want him to survive.
 You tap Snaga, Ufthak, and the Orc Veteran to aid Muzgash in facing the strike.
 You would also like to tap Gorbag, but you cannot—he was assigned a strike from the attack, so he is still a target of this attack.
 Muzgash has a prowess of 7 versus this attack: 4 (his own process) + 1 (Snaga's support) + 1 (Ufthak's support) + 1 (Orc Veteran's support).

 ### CANCELING AN AUTOMATIC-ATTACK

-A character at one of his home sites may tap to cancel one automatic-attack at that home site.
+A character at one of their home sites may tap to cancel one automatic-attack at that home site.
 This does not apply if a character's home site is not a specific site (e.g., an Orc with an "Any Dark-hold" home site may not cancel an attack in this fashion).

 ### MARSHALLING POINTS